computational-psychology/hrl/docs/getting-started/deploying-in-lab.md

 # Deploying your code in the lab

-This page explain the steps needed to deploy your experiment in a machine where the actual experiments will be carried out.
+This page explains the steps needed to deploy your experiment on the machine where the actual experiments will be run.
-This machine is normally in a vision laboratory, it has specific hardware that allows high resolution luminance, and it has a monitor has been *previously calibrated*.
+That machine is normally in a vision laboratory.
+It has specific hardware that allows high-resolution luminance, and a monitor that has been *previously calibrated*.

 ## Install libraries required for high-resolution luminance

-Ensure that the libraries required for high-resolution luminace are installed.
+Ensure that the libraries required for high-resolution luminance are installed.
 See the [installation page](install-inlab) for details.